llafuente/llafuente/content/post/create-static-blog-with-hugo-s3-cloudfront.md

 Time to read themes/xxx/readme.md and configure your blog-theme editing `./config.toml`.

-After having a nice and readable first version I pushed to github at [llafuente/llafuente](https://github.com/llafuente/llafuente).
+After having a nice and readable first version, I pushed to github at [llafuente/llafuente](https://github.com/llafuente/llafuente).

-And now it's time to do the real work, create and deploy.
+And now it's time to do the real work, *create* and *deploy*.

 This process will be manual in my case.
 Having codeship/travis/* to deploy the web should be easy, but I don't want to handle branches in this small repo.
-When I finish writting something I could `git push && s3 sync`, no big deal.
+When I finish writing something I could `git push && s3 sync`, no big deal.

-*Cloudfront warning*: Took me quite some time to realize cloudfront changes are not realtime-ish, in fact there are 10-30 minutes delay.
+*Cloudfront warning*: Took me quite some time to realize cloudfront changes are not realtime-ish, in fact, there are 10-30 minute delay.

 I'm a big fan of create and destroy `AWS` services.
 So I will share both.

 Steps:

-* ./create-static-website.sh
+* First `./create-static-website.sh`
-* follow the links displayed to check everything is ok
+* Follow the links displayed to check everything is ok
-* configure your domain CNAME
+* Configure your domain CNAME
-* enjoy
+* Enjoy
-* ./create-static-website.sh to update the website
+* To update the website: `./create-static-website.sh`

 ### <i class="fa fa-file-o" aria-hidden="true"></i> ./create-static-website.sh